 Online resources for writing your Dissertation or Thesis

-A collection of online resources to help develop a number of digital skills in order to assist the writing process of a Dissertation or Thesis.
+A collection of online resources to help develop digital skills for writing a dissertation or thesis.

 Your dissertation is an opportunity for you to fully explore a topic of your choice through extended planning and research.
 While dissertations vary in topic and format, you can develop a number of digital skills to help you manage your writing process.
 We have collated some useful resources below.